Snow socks

 Snow socks (also known as auto socks) are textile alternatives to snow chains.
 Snow sock devices wrap around the tires of a vehicle to increase traction on snow and ice.
 Snow socks are normally composed of a woven fabric with an elastomer attached to the inner and/or outer edge.
 The woven fabric covers the tire tread and is the contact point between the vehicle and the road.
-The elastomer keeps the snow sock in place and facilitates with installation.
+The elastomer keeps the snow sock in place and facilitates installation.
 Some snow sock models have an additional component that covers the rim of the tire, which prevents snow or debris from gathering between the tread of the tire and the inner side of the woven fabric.